viven-inc/.github/profile/README.md

 ### 🎋 Murutoki

 We provide the software "Murutoki" for university, research laboratory.
-This software enable students 🧑‍🎓 look for the information on demand 🍰 and multi-way communication 💬 .
+This software enable students 🧑‍🎓 look for the lecture information on demand 🍰 and multi-way communication during the lecture 💬 .
 You can check the Murutoki from the image below.
 If you have any question, feel free to contact us.

 <a href="https://www.murutoki.com" target="_blank">
   <img src="https://github.com/viven-inc/.github/blob/main/image/murutoki_logo.png" width="70%" alt="Murutoki Logo">